mlflow/mlflow/docs/source/models.rst

 Microsoft AzureML
 ^^^^^^^^^^^^^^^^^
-MLflow's :py:mod:`mlflow.azureml` module can export ``python_function`` models as Azure ML compatible models.
+The :py:mod:`mlflow.azureml` module can export ``python_function`` models as Azure ML compatible models.
 It can also be used to directly deploy and serve models on Azure ML, provided the environment has been correctly set up.

-* :py:func:`export <mlflow.azureml.cli.export>` exports the model in Azure ML-compatible format.
+* :py:func:`export <mlflow.azureml.export>` exports the model in Azure ML-compatible format.
-  MLFlow will output a directory with the dependencies necessary to deploy the model.
+  MLflow will output a directory with the dependencies necessary to deploy the model.

-* :py:func:`deploy <mlflow.azureml.cli.deploy>` deploys the model directly to Azure ML.
+* :py:func:`deploy <mlflow.azureml.deploy>` deploys the model directly to Azure ML.
   You first need to set up your environment to work with the Azure ML CLI.
 You can do this by starting a shell from the Azure ML Workbench application.
 You also have to set up all accounts required to run and deploy on Azure ML.
 Where the model is deployed is dependent on your